People's Action Party: Recruitment and retention

-Unlike many political parties in numerous other countries that rely on grassroots mobilisation and overt rewards for party loyalty, the PAP adopts a highly centralised, top-down and meritocratic approach to candidate recruitment, in order to prevent nepotism, cronyism, branch stacking, entryism or any form of primary elections.
+Unlike many political parties in numerous other countries that rely on grassroots mobilisation and overt rewards for party loyalty, the PAP adopts a highly centralised, top-down and meritocratic approach to candidate recruitment; this is officially to prevent nepotism, cronyism, branch stacking, entryism or any form of primary elections.
 Rather than progressing through local branches or factional networks, prospective legislators are identified through "talent spotting" (executive search) by senior figures in government and industry.
 This screening mechanism is designed to attract individuals with distinguished records in the civil service, the armed forces, academia, managerial executives from the private sector or non-profit sector, or professional sectors such as engineering, law, finance, mass media and health care.
-This unique preselection invitation system is designed to maintain the technocratic, meritocratic, realpolitik and pragmatic character of the PAP, and to avert any form of personalist dictatorships, populism and political polarisation.
+Murali Pillai, a PAP MP, has claimed that the party's "unique preselection invitation system" is meant to "maintain its technocratic, meritocratic, realpolitik and pragmatic character", and to "prevent personalist dictatorships, populism and political polarisation".

 Prospective candidates first emerge through recommendations by PAP activists, corporate leaders, MPs and senior civil servants.
-Each year, roughly one hundred individuals are invited to "tea sessions" with 2 to 3 serving ministers, during which they engage in in-depth discussions lasting up to two and a half hours (sometimes unbeknownst initially by the interviewee of the true intent of the tea session(s), which is a euphemism for informal prospecting interviews by the PAP, for candidacy in upcoming general elections.
+Each year, roughly one hundred individuals are invited to "tea sessions", a euphemism for informal party interviews seeking candidates in upcoming general elections, with 2 to 3 serving ministers, during which they engage in in-depth discussions lasting up to two and a half hours.
+Sometimes, the true intent of the interview(s) is initially unbeknownst to attendees.
 Those shortlisted then face two formal interviews conducted by a high-level panel at party headquarters; successful interviewees meet again with ministers, though final approval rests with the Central Executive Committee (CEC) before the successful interviewees are "invited to join politics".
-In the lead-up to an election, approved candidates are assigned to shadow incumbent MPs, and they receive training in public speaking and media communications.